elpamplina/mastodon-threading/README.md

 When the plugin is disabled, or when copying text somewhere outside the vault, separators are displayed with the typographical paragraph symbol (§).

-### Quotes and image descriptions
+### Quotes and media descriptions

-The plugin uses quote blocks (starting with the Markdown symbol ">") to add descriptions to images.
-Just add a quote after an image, and it will be sent as description.
+The plugin uses quote blocks (starting with the Markdown symbol ">") to add descriptions to images and other media.
+Just add a quote after a media, and it will be sent as description.

 ![Screen capture with an image with description](img/images.png)

 Quote blocks that are not directly behind an image will be ignored and will not be sent as part of the thread.
 Feel free to use them as a place to keep comments or notes.

+### Content warning

+Starting a line with "!!" symbols will make it a content warning (aka spoiler text).
+Mastodon will show the rest of the post collapsed behind this warning.

 ## Questions, suggestions or bugs